Updated by James Frew on 06/22/2017

 When to Use a Surge Protector

 When should you use a surge protector?
 All the time.
 The real question is really which devices you should connect to a surge protector.
-You don’t need a surge protector for your desk lamp or your standing fan, but you do want a surge protector for expensive devices that have intricate microprocessors, like computers, televisions, stereo systems, media centers, high-tech kitchen appliances, etc.
+You don’t need a surge protector for your desk lamp or your standing fan, but you do want a surge protector for expensive devices that have intricate microprocessors, like computers, televisions, stereo systems, and media centers.

 Choosing the Right Surge Protector

 It can be difficult finding the right surge protector for your needs at a good value, mostly because people don’t talk about it very often.
 What makes a surge protector good?
 And why are some surge protectors much more expensive than others?
 Are there any features you should be looking out for?